techlabksbg/cpp_exercises/README.md

 # C++ Exercises on the T-Watch

+In order to solve the  exercises, create a new git branch for each exercise, for instance solution_ex1, solution_ex2 and so on.
+Don't forget to commit to these branches.

 ## Exercise 1: Fizz Buzz (ex1_fizz_buzz)

 Output all integers from 1 to 50, but replace